Irish Mythology: Dive into its Finest Legends and Tales

 Irish Mythology

 Again, mythology refers to what each group of people used to believe in.
 However, mythology is also a study that some people pursue.
-For example, people who study the Irish mythology learn all about the beliefs and rituals of the ancient Irish.
+For example, people who study Irish mythology learn all about the beliefs and rituals of the ancient Irish.

 Mythological Cycle